• Antiprism

 An “antiprism” is a triangular prism that is twisted upon itself.
 Its dynamic form and ability to manipulate light embodies the idea that things are relative, unstable... whereas a prism disperses light, an antiprism disperses, then re-focuses it.

-The exhibit consists of 2 mirror image spaces.
-You begin in a stark white entryway, that shocks your retina and represents a mind that is overwhelmed with inputs, goes blank, and becomes paralyzed.
+Antiprism consisted of 2 mirror image spaces.
+Visitors begin by entering through one end into a brightly lit, stark white entryway, that shocks their retina and contrasts starkly with the surrounding site.
+This prepares them for an unexpected experience, and represents a mind that is overwhelmed with inputs, goes blank, numb.

-Upon removing their shoes and stepping into the cushioned floor, visitors are funnelled into a low curtained doorway, to emerge out the other side... a larger mirror image space that is warm with colour, filled with calming ambient music, soft hanging textiles gently swaying in the wind.
+Upon removing their shoes and stepping into the cushioned floor, visitors are funnelled into a low curtained doorway, to emerge out the other side... a larger mirror image space that is warm with pastel colours, filled with calming ambient music, and hanging textiles gently swaying in the wind.

 Soldering